Az-Haris/TypeScript-Technocrant/README.md

   age: number;
 }

--Designed specifically for objects.
+- Designed specifically for objects.
--Supports declaration merging (can be extended multiple times).
+- Supports declaration merging (can be extended multiple times).
--Can extend other interfaces and even types.
+- Can extend other interfaces and even types.